 That is where the Polish Yes, we can!version by Jarosław Kaczyński came from.

 That is where the Polish Yes, we can! version by Jarosław Kaczyński stem from.
 The State was to show its capability and stop just explaining to the citizens why “it cannot be done”, why they cannot afford it, and why the authorities cannot fulfill their promises.
 A radical sign of this is the belief in an unlimited (by the Constitution) mandate of the parliamentary majority – though this is shared only by a minority of Poles.

 The study by Maciej Gdula and his team, already mentioned above, does not provide recipes for transforming the political situation in Poland.
 The author does, however, take up this challenge in his book, which will be published less than two months after the release of the study report, entitled New Authoritarianism.
 According to him, a necessary condition for a new opening in Polish politics is that the opposition finds a leader capable of creating an alternative “political drama”.
 It would have to address the new vision of a good life, offer new answers to Poles’ growing aspirations, so as to mobilise the voters that have become disillusioned with the entire political class.

 But the therapy itself is not up to sociologists, but up to political leaders.

 The Warsaw-based sociologist sees the following political fields as future political battleground to decide Poland’s future: the Poles’ place in Europe of the future, the value of pluralism in the community, the limits of its solidarity (also in the context of refugee crisis), women’ rights and a social ethics project combining equal rights and social security.
 Such choice of topics suggests a progressive character of a new political alternative to PiS, but it won’t necessarily come under a left-wing banner.
-The diagnosis is there, on the table, the remedies are crystallizing.
-But the therapy itself is not up to sociologists, but up to political leaders.
+The diagnosis is there on the table and the remedies are crystallizing.
+But the therapy itself is not up to sociologists but up to political leaders.